modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 #### 9.2.2 License Checks

-Vendors of tools that import FMUs that provide access to licensed tools and would like to be listed in the Cross-Check Table have to organize one-to-one tests with those tool vendors to produce testimonials for successful Cross-Check results.
+Vendors of tools that import FMUs that provide access to licensed tools and would like to be listed in the Cross-Check Table have to organize one-to-one tests with those tool vendors to produce testimonials for successful results.

 #### 9.2.3 Files to submit

 To submit per imported FMU:

-- `{Model_Name}_out.csv`: Computed results as a CSV file for the same variables as given in the reference CSV file.
+- ~~`{Model_Name}_out.csv`: Computed results as a CSV file for the same variables as given in the reference CSV file.~~ This requirement was dropped to reduce the space requirement of the repository.

-- In order to classify the result as `passed`, the results should correspond to the reference solution.

 - Test results are indicated with one of the following files: `passed`, `rejected` or `failed`.
 If no such file is given, the test is considered `failed`.